shageenthsandrakumar/Project-Euler/problem_2/README.md

       - The total sum is:  $$\frac{S_{\phi} - S_{\psi}}{\sqrt{5}} \approx 4613732.000$$
       - The result is then **rounded** to the nearest integer to correct for floating-point imprecision, yielding the exact sum: **$4613732$**.
   - **Efficiency:** This is the most efficient solution as it avoids iteration through all Fibonacci terms, using only a handful of arithmetic and logarithmic operations.
+  - **Caveat:** For extremely large (N), floating-point arithmetic may introduce rounding errors when computing powers of (\varphi^n) and (\psi^n).
+    -   This could cause slight inaccuracies in the computed sum or the index of the largest Fibonacci number below the threshold.
+    -   For typical problem sizes (e.g., thresholds up to 10^15), Python’s double-precision floats are sufficient.

+---

+If you want, I can also write a **shorter 2–3 line version** suitable for a README without losing the warning.

 -----

 ## Solution 2